 In 1995, the European Union (EU) passed a progressive ban on the use of leg-hold traps in all its member countries, as well as a ban on fur from any country still using leg-hold traps (including Canada).
 In response, Canada threatened the EU with action under the General Agreement on Tariffs and Trade (GATT) and the World Trade Organization (WTO).²

 Ultimately, the EU conceded and exempted Canada from their ban when Canada, the United States, and Russia instead proposed The Agreement on International Humane Trapping Standards (AIHTS).
 Canada signed this agreement in 1997 with the EU and Russia and it was ratified in 1999.³ This agreement was based on the commitment to develop and use only “humane” traps, and with the understanding that the agreement would lead to the eventual banning of the leg-hold trap.
 What it did instead was add an official ‘humane’ seal of approval on cruel, business-as-usual practices.

-In a 2020 review article, Proulx et al. examine the AIHTS and call for immediate updates to the standards within 1-2 years.
-The authors offer the following insights:
+In a 2020 review article, Proulx et al. examined the AIHTS and called for immediate updates to the standards within 1-2 years.
+The authors offered the following insights:

 “(1) the list of mammal species included in the AIHTS is incomplete;